 Affiliation

-Before a Sports Club affiliates to another body, approval must be sought from the Executive Committee through the Vice President Activities.
+Before a Society affiliates to another body, approval must be sought from the Executive Committee through the Vice President Activities.
 Affiliation is subject to ratification by the Board of Trustees and the preceding All Students’ Members meeting.
-For clarification, once the Executive committee have approved the affiliation, the Sports Club can proceed with affiliation.
-The Board of Trustees and an All Student Members meeting can overrule the affiliation and the Sports Club will have to disaffiliate at the next available opportunity.
+For clarification, once the Executive committee have approved the affiliation, the Society can proceed with affiliation.
+The Board of Trustees and an All Student Members meeting can overrule the affiliation and the Society will have to disaffiliate at the next available opportunity.

-HC October 2016
+EB May 2020

 Passed at Executive Committee